JasonSanford/native-stylist/README.md

 This was inspired by, but is way less powerful than, [Tailwind CSS](https://tailwindcss.com/) + [NativeWind](https://www.nativewind.dev/).

+## React 19 Compatibility

+This library is now compatible with React 19!
+The following changes were made to ensure compatibility:

+- Updated TypeScript configuration to use `"jsx": "react-jsx"`
+- Updated React types to `@types/react": "^19.0.0"`
+- Refactored HOCs to use `forwardRef` instead of `FC<PropsWithChildren<...>>`
+- Improved context typing with proper default values
+- Added proper error handling for context usage

 ## Table of Contents

 - [Installation](#installation)